Weeding together

 HOW THE SAUGEEN RIVER CSA WORKS

 What are the pick-up times and places?
-In order to manage the produce from a market garden, there needs to be two harvests a week.
-So pick-up at the farm is on Tuesdays from 3 – 6pm, and in Owen Sound the pick-up is at the Farmer’s Market behind City Hall on Saturdays from 7am – 12 noon.
+For the main season CSA, in order to manage the produce from a market garden, there needs to be two harvests a week.
+Members can choose to pick-up Tuesdays from 3 – 6pm, or Fridays from 3 – 7pm at the farm, 7km north of Durham on Hwy 6.
+The Winter CSA and Spring CSA pick-up day will be decided as each season begins.

 What do I bring to the pick-up?
 Please bring your own containers (bags, boxes, baskets etc.).
-Full shares need about a bushel size, and half shares a bit more than half a bushel.
+Large shares need about a bushel size, Medium shares a bit more than half a bushel, and Small shares about a third of a bushel.
 Some people like to bring small bags to keep their herbs separate.
 There are usually a supply of recycled plastic bags at the pick-up (and you can bring your clean ones to let others reuse), but don’t count on them because we sometimes run out.

 What if I miss a pick-up?
 You have several possibilities:

-If you know you will not be able to make it: Please let us know by Monday night for pick-up at the farm and Thursday night for Owen Sound pick-up.
+If you know you will not be able to make it: Please let us know by Monday night for the Tuesday pick-up, and Thursday night for the Friday pick-up.
 That way we will not include you in the harvest.
 We can double your share on another week (plan on doubling when you know you will have guests and need extra, or in the fall when the crops store better).

 You can also have someone else pick up for you: Please explain how it works (although we are there to help) and tell them to bring their own containers.

 On occasion you can pick up at the farm the next day.
-If you request it, we will bag up your share and keep it for you in our cold storage.
+If you request it ahead of time, we will bag up your share and keep it for you in our cold storage.
 In summer our cold storage is not like a refrigerator, and things will not keep fresh for long, so don’t wait too many days.

 You can also opt to simply miss that week, but it is best if you let us know.